 2. Selma Erwin

 Selma Erwin trail suits all hiker preferences.
 This intermediate-level hiking spot is equipped with several different loop options to cater to light or strenuous workouts.
 For a calm stroll with the family, it might be best to stick to the .75 mile connector trail.
 If you want more of a push, go for Bill’s 2.5-mile cut through.
 For an intense workout, try the new back connector trail that covers almost 7 miles of outdoor paths.
-If you bring your bicycle, be sure to wear a helmet for this bumpy mountain bike trail and no matter which loop you choose, the forest is sure to be full of blooming Azalea bushes and mountain flowers in the spring.
+If you bring your bicycle, be sure to wear a helmet for this bumpy mountain bike trail and no matter which loop you choose, the forest is sure to be full of blooming Azalea bushes and mountain flowers in the early spring.

 3. Bartram Forest

 8.8 miles of pure hiking.
 That’s right.
 Bartram Trail, a fan-favorite, offers a more immersed nature experience for your hiking needs.
 This loop trail is for all skill levels of hikers, accessible all year round, and dogs are welcome!
 Snap some pictures from the outlooks over the pond, which provides a beautiful backdrop no matter what time of year.
 If you’re into archery hunting, Bartram has you covered.
 This forest is classified as a Wildlife Management Area to help protect and sustain our furry friends in the wild.
 This trail definitely pushes the limits of some hikers but makes for a great way to get outside and stay active.